camptocamp/openlayers-webgl-integration/design.md

 ### Labels (2D or 3D)

 Labels are effectively (position, label text) pairs.
-They need to be treated specially as they should always be drawn horizontally even if the base layer is rotated.
+They need to be treated specially so they can use pixel coordinates rather than map coordinates.
+This also allows labels to be rotated independently of the map.

 ### Terrain elevation (2.5D)